T-N-S/GPS_BME280_OLED_NEW/README.md

   Serial - GPS
   TX - D3, connects to RX of GPS (can be skipped, no data send from Arduino to GPS) RX - D4, connects to TX of GPS

+* TODOs
+  Flush Lat: and Lng: values to the left on OLED

+* Issues
+  Short of memory, might affect stability -> disable OLED